AlaGrine/LinkedIn_Job_Scraper_and_Matcher/README.md

   - `user_credentials.txt`: Contains your LinkedIn credentials (email address and password).
   - `Skills_in_Demand.txt`: List of skills in demand (you can update this list).
   - `Skill_patterns.jsonl`: Contains the skill patterns in json format and will be used to create an entity ruler in the `Spacy` model.
-  - `Job_Ids.csv` and `linkedin_jobs_scraped.csv`: Scraped LinkedIn job IDs and job details (description, location, number of candidates, etc.).
+  - `Job_Ids.csv` and `linkedin_jobs_scraped.json`: Scraped LinkedIn job IDs and job details (description, seniority level, number of candidates, etc.).
 - **notebooks** folder: contains the project notebooks.
-- **resume**folder: Enter your CV here to analyse it with Spacy and get a list of your skills.
+- **resume** folder: Enter your resume (pdf format) here to analyse it with Spacy and get a list of your skills.

 ## Instructions <a name="instructions"></a>